daslearning-org/text-to-speech-offline/README.md

 ## 🧑‍💻 Quickstart Guide

 ### 📱 Download & Run the Android App
 You can check the [Releases](https://github.com/daslearning-org/text-to-speech-offline/tags) and downlaod the latest version of the android app on your phone.
-If you use the `Download` button, you can save the selected audio (.wav) in `Downloads` or `Music` folder only due android file access restrictions.
+> If you use the `Download` button from the app, you can save the selected audio (.wav) in one of the mentioned folders: `Downloads`, `Music`, `Podcasts`, `Recordings` or `Ringtones` due android file access restrictions.

 ### 🐍 Run with Python